mlvlab/UP-NeRF/README.md

 ```
 Scenes provided are {brandenburg_gate, british_museum, lincoln_memorial_statue, pantheon_exterior, sacre_coeur, st_pauls_cathedral, taj_mahal, trevi_fountain}

+### 3. Custom Dataset
+To run with your own dataset, please check the format of metadata in data/example/metadata.json.
+You have to put images in dense/images (mandatory for compatability).

 ## Data Preprocessing
 Before training you need to save DINO feature maps and DPT mono-depth maps.